ahabra/webitem/README.md

 This API is powerfull, but can be verbose and complicated.
 The _webitem.js_ library provides a wrapper around that API in an attempt to make it simple for the application's programmer.

-The size of this library, minified and zipped is about 2KB.

 ## Install
 You can use this library as either an EcmaScript module, or the old way as a script which you include in your html file.